‘Gonna Miss You': Customers Get Teary Ordering Final Meals From DC Wendy's

-The fast-food restaurant is expected to close for good Tuesday as the traffic circle undergoes a makeover.
+The fast-food restaurant is expected to close for good Tuesday before the intersection undergoes a makeover.

 Customers lined up from the front of the counter all the way to the back on Monday to order their Junior Bacon Cheeseburgers, chicken nuggets and Frostys.